MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 - B23N
 - Tito

 Note that the IPS kit I have listed is the *easiest* IPS kit to use that is compatible with this build.
 It includes an image centering feature, so you don't need to fiddle with centering it manually in the shell.
-Other kits likely would not center nicely in the DMG shell! <a href="https://retrogamerepairshop.com/collections/gbc-displays/products/game-boy-color-2-6-ips-high-brightness-drop-in-backlight-lcd-kit?variant=41398632251564">This kit works electrically, but requires you to center the image yourself.</a> If you end up making some sort of 3D-printed bracket to support this screen, feel free to share it here.
+Other kits likely would not center nicely in the Game Boy Pocket shell! <a href="https://retrogamerepairshop.com/collections/gbc-displays/products/game-boy-color-2-6-ips-high-brightness-drop-in-backlight-lcd-kit?variant=41398632251564">This kit works electrically, but requires you to center the image yourself.</a> If you end up making some sort of 3D-printed bracket to support this screen, feel free to share it here.

 ### V. Compatibility with Other Mods